Vacation rentals in Sungai Petani

 The city also makes a convenient base for exploring several nearby attractions, as well as George Town, the capital of neighboring Penang, which is about an hour southwest.
 Within a 30-minute drive, you can reach the Bujang Valley Archaeological Museum and the Sungai Batu Archaeological Site, which have collected 2,000-year-old remnants of one of the oldest civilizations in Southeast Asia.
 Thirty minutes to the west, you’ll find Pantai Merdeka on the coast of the Straits of Malacca, offering a sandy beach with food stalls and picnic grounds.
 And less than a half-hour north of town, the Tupah Recreational Forest offers trails near streams and waterfalls with spots for swimming and picnics.
 Just 20 minutes away, the Merbok River Mangrove Forest has boats that will transport you through the ecological reserve to take in the Mangrove forest and spot monkeys, birds, and other wildlife.

-When is the best time to stay in a vacation rental in Sungai Petani?
+The best time to stay in a vacation rental in Sungai Petani

 The climate in Sungai Petani is tropical, which means it is hot all year round, with humidity that ranges from moderate to steamy.
 The rainy season is April through November, with October generally seeing the most rainfall.
 The most pleasant time to spend time outdoors in the area is the dry season between December and March, when the skies are clearer and the humidity is slightly lower.
 During the Lunar New Year, which usually falls in late January or February, you will find the city embracing celebrations and holding festivals with activities, performances, and lion dancers.
 The city also celebrates many Hindu festivals.
 Deepavali — also known as Diwali or the Festival of Light — is a public holiday throughout Malaysia occurring in October or November.